trkrdan/ShorelineRoleplay/README.md

 # ShorelineRoleplay
 This page is used to handle all issues, balance, and feature requests.

 Click "Issues" above to submit a request.
+Be sure to tag it properly.
 Make sure you have an account with GitHub.

 #